77Vincent/vinslider/README.md

 Example: vinslider.goto(3);
 > Here means navigating this vinslider instance to goto the 4th slide when this piece of code is called.

-### goto(index);
+#### goto(index);

-> Navigate the slider to a specific slide with the given index.
+    instance.goto(0)

+Navigate a vinslider instance to goto its first slide.

-### resize();
+#### resize();

+    instance.resize()

-> Vinslider already has the ability to resize its self under a window.onresize event, but when the size of its wrapper changes but without a window resize event occurring, use this function to resize the size of vinslider to fit its new wrapper.
+Vinslider already has the ability to resize its self under a window.onresize event, but when the size of its wrapper changes without a window resize event occurring, use this function to resize the size of vinslider to fit its new wrapper.

-### ifAutoplay();
+#### ifAutoplay();

-> Make vinslider autoplay or stop it from auto-playing.
+    instance.ifAutoplay(false)

+Stop or resume a vinslider instance.

-### reAmount(value);
+#### reAmount(value);

+    instance.reAmount(3)

-> Reset the amount of items to be displayed based upon the new given value at a time when under carousel mode, mostly for responsive.
+Reset the amount of items to be displayed based upon the new given value at a time when under carousel mode, mostly for responsive.

-	var vinslider = new Vinslider(element, {
-		mode: 'carousel',
-		amount: 4
-	});

-	window.addEventListener('resize', function() {
-		if (window.innerWidth < 1024) {
-			vinslider.reAmount(3);
-		}
-	});

-### rebuild();
+#### rebuild();

+    instance.rebuild({
+    	// new config goes here
+    })

-> Totally rebuild a Vinslider with new configurations from an existing instance.
+Totally rebuild a Vinslider with new configurations from an existing instance.
 Old specified configurations will not be removed, adding new configurations wil override the old ones or the default ones otherwise the old configs will still work.

 ## Browser Compatibility